MedMaxLab/selfEEG/Paper/paper.md

 Most of the functionality offered by selfEEG can be executed both on GPUs and CPUs, expanding its usability beyond the self-supervised learning area.
 Additionally, selfEEG can be employed for the analysis of other biomedical signals often coupled with EEGs, such as electromyography or electrocardiography data.

-These features make selfEEG a versatile deep learning tool for biomedical applications and a useful resource in SSL, one of the currently most active fields of Artificial Intelligence.
+These features make selfEEG a versatile deep learning tool for biomedical applications and a useful resource in SSL, one of the currently most active fields of artificial intelligence.

 # Statement of need
 SelfEEG answers to the lack of Self-Supervised Learning (SSL) frameworks for the analysis of EEG data.

-In fact, despite the recent high number of publications [more than 20 journal papers in the last 4 years\; @DelPup2023], there are currently no frameworks or common standards for developing EEG-based SSL pipelines, contrary to other fields such as computer vision (see [LightlySSL](https://github.com/lightly-ai/lightly) or [ViSSL](https://github.com/facebookresearch/vissl)).
+In fact, despite the recent high number of publications [more than 20 journal papers in the last 4 years\; @DelPup2023], there are currently no frameworks or common standards for developing EEG-based SSL pipelines, contrary to other fields such as computer vision [see Lightly SSL\; @lightly, or ViSSL; @vissl].

 In the field of EEG data analysis, where it has been demonstrated that SSL can improve models’ accuracy and mitigate overfitting [@eegrafiei; @banville], the absence of a self-supervised learning framework dedicated to EEG signals limits the development of novel strategies, reproducibility of results, and the progress of the field.